 Gain Experience and Help Others

-Volunteer Opportunities
+Opportunities

 Volunteering Organizations

 CYA has a strong network of contacts in Athens.
-Below are details of just some of the organizations with which we collaborate and some of the opportunities on offer.
+Below are just some of the organizations and placements with which we collaborate.
+Tasks vary according to each organization’s needs at the time of application.

 – FRIENDS OF THE CAT – NINE LIVES Greece – Feeding stray animals in Athens.